Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 Adele Laurie Blue Adkins was born in London in 1988.
 Singer Adele celebrates her birthday on May 5 (Taurus).

-The girl was raised by her mother and grandmother, who revealed her talent and sent her to singing lessons.
-The second who learned about Adele's extraordinary vocal abilities were her students and teachers of her school - Adele sang the song Rise at a school concert, impressing those present with her voice.
+The girl was raised by her mother and grandmother, who discovered her talent and sent her to singing lessons.
+The second to learn about Adele's extraordinary vocal abilities were her students and teachers at her school - Adele sang the song Rise at a school concert, amazing those present with her voice.

 Career